Senior Director, Lifesaving Programs

 Brent joined Best Friends in 2016 as the Regional Director of the South Central and Great Plains Regions and was responsible for connecting, consulting and collaborating with animal shelters, advocates, spay/neuter groups and rescues across the 11 states in the two regions.

-Brent has a Bachelor's in Journalism from the University of Missouri and a Masters in Marketing Communication from the University of Kansas.
+Brent has a bachelor’s in journalism from the University of Missouri and a master’s in marketing communication from the University of Kansas.
 Brent lives in Kansas City with his wife Michelle and share their home with both dogs and cats.
-His outside interests include hiking, bicycling and photography.
+His outside interests include hiking, bicycling, and photography.